Although you may find excessively loud meowing to be annoying, it may also be an indication that your cat isn't feeling well.

 Aside from body language, meows are a cat's primary mode of communication.
-A meow can come in many forms for many reasons, but most healthy cats are usually trying to communicate something when they meow.
-They may be trying to tell you they are hungry, stressed, scared, excited, or want attention, and the meow may sound slightly different based on the reason for making it.
+A meow can come in many forms and for many different reasons.
+Most healthy cats are usually attempting to communicate something when they meow.
+For instance, your cat may be trying to tell you that it's hungry, stressed out, scared, excited, or that it simply wants some of your time and attention.

-Similarly to people who have Alzheimer’s disease, cats and dogs can develop cognitive dysfunction as they get older.
+Similar to people who have Alzheimer’s disease, your pets can develop cognitive dysfunction as they get older.
 As a disease process, it's not completely understood.
-But it may cause your cat to appear confused and even vocalize more than they used to.
-Some cats will also stare and meow loudly, especially at night.
+But it may cause your cat to appear confused and to vocalize more than it used to.
+Some cognitively dysfunctional cats also stare while meowing loudly, especially at night.

-If you have figured out the reason behind your cat's loud meowing, then you may be able to stop it from happening by making a few changes to its routine and environment.
+If you think you may have pinpointed the reason for your cat's loud meowing, then you may be able to stop it by making a few changes to its routine and environment.

-Hungry cats will continue to meow loudly when they are hungry if you reward their cries with food and treats.
-To lessen or stop these types of loud meows, try ignoring the cries for food and wait until your cat is quiet to feed them.
+- A hungry cat will continue to meow loudly whenever it's hungry if you reward its cries with food or treats.
+To reduce the incidence of—or stop—these types of loud meows, try to ignore your cat's demands for food and wait until it's quiet to feed it.

-Healthy cats that routinely meow loudly at night outside your bedroom door may need to burn off some extra energy.
-To decrease this attention-seeking meowing while you are trying to sleep, be sure to wear your cat out with toys and exercise during the day.
-Cats are nocturnal, so they are naturally awake at night but if your cat wants to play, they will try to get your attention, even if you are trying to sleep.
+- Healthy cats that routinely meow loudly at night outside your bedroom door may need to burn off some extra energy.
+To decrease the frequency of this attention-seeking meowing, be sure to wear your cat out with toys and exercise during the day.

-- You'll also want to talk with your vet if you suspect that your cat has developed deafness or cognitive dysfunction and is meowing loudly for no apparent reason.
-Deafness may be temporary due to an infection that can be treated, but if it is ignored for a long time, it could become permanent.
-Cognitive dysfunction may be able to be supported with nutritional supplements and dietary changes or there may be other suggestions your vet has, to ensure your cat’s aging brain, but there's no cure for this condition so you may have to accept loud meowing as a fixture in your life.
+- You'll also want to talk with your vet if you suspect that your cat has developed deafness or cognitive dysfunction or is meowing loudly for no apparent reason.
+Deafness may be temporary due to an ear infection or another issue that can be treated.
+But if it's ignored for a long time, it could become permanent.
+Cognitive dysfunction may be palliatively treatable with nutritional supplements and dietary changes to offer support for your cat’s aging brain, but there's no cure for this condition so you may have to accept loud meowing as a fixture in your life.

-If your cat meows loudly when its left alone, it may simply need to be comforted.
+- If your cat meows loudly when it's left alone, it may simply need to be comforted.
 Make sure you don’t accidentally lock it in a closet or bathroom if it's easily frightened.
-Provide your nervous cat with plenty of options for comfort, such as cozy beds, cat houses, and upholstered cat trees.
+And provide your scaredy-cat with plenty of options for comfort, such as cozy beds, cat houses, and upholstered cat trees.
 You can also consider using calming pheromones in the areas where your cat likes to hang out.